OVERVIEW OF CHOICE BASED CREDIT SYSTEM IN

 In the CBCS, each course offered in a semester is assigned a certain number of credits, depending on the quantum of work required of the student every week.
 Credit is a unit of measurement for the quantum of work required of a student in a particular course.
 It reflects the number of instructional hours assigned to a course every week. e.g. 2 credits, 3 credits, 4 credits (2,3 or 4 instructional hours per week respectively)

-A student will earn the credits assigned to a course only when she successfully complets all the requirements of the course.
-A student will be awarded a degree on completion of the requirements of the curriculum: Part I to V for the undergraduate degree and Part A and Part B of the postgraduate degree.
-At the undergraduate level a student must necessarily complete a minimum of 149 credits for a Bachelor's degree and 174 credits for the Bachelor's Degree in Visual Arts.ATTENDANCE
+A student will earn the credits assigned to a course only when she successfully completes all the requirements of the course.
+A student will be awarded a degree on completion of the requirements of the curriculum: Part I to V for the undergraduate degree programme, Part I to IV for B.Voc. degree programme and Part A and Part B for the postgraduate degree programme.
+At the undergraduate level a student must necessarily earn a minimum of 149 credits for a Bachelor's degree, 189 credits for Visual Arts degree, 172 credits for B.Com (Hons) degree and 180 credits for B.Voc. degree.
+A student must necessarily complete a minimum of 94 credits for the postgraduate degree and 98 credits for Postgraduate degree in Social Work.SYLLABI